Alibaba’s Cloud Arm to Cut 7% of Staff in Overhaul, Sources Say

 Parents Sue Elite Schools for ‘Indoctrinating’ Their Kids With Anti-Racist Policies

-China’s largest cloud service has begun offering severance to employees or transfers to other parts of the Alibaba empire, a person familiar with the matter said.
+China’s largest cloud service has begun informing affected staff, people familiar with the matter said.
+It’s offering severance to employees or transfers to other parts of the Alibaba empire, though those aren’t guaranteed, one of the people said.
 The moves are intended to streamline the business, which Alibaba aims to fully carve out into a separate company within a year, the person said, asking to remain anonymous discussing internal plans.

 Chief Executive Officer Daniel Zhang last week outlined details of the historic shakeup for the first time.
 That included a plan to fully relinquish control of the business known as Alibaba Cloud, a once-thriving operation that harbored the potential to supercharge the company the way Amazon Web Services grew to signify Amazon.com Inc.